Friday, 31 August 2018

 21st August 2018.

 This temple’s visit was a part of the Bangalore & Kolar Heritage Visit.
 The following are the places to visit in the Nandhi Hills.
 Sri Yoga Nandeeshwara Swamy temple, Tippu Summer House, Amrutha Sarovar, Basara mandapa, Andhra ganga, Arkavathi River origin point, Tippu drop, Sri Gavi Veerabhadra Swamy Temple, Nallikayi Basavanna, Brahma Ashram, Palar River origin point and Horse steps.
-The part of these structures are constructed within the fort, built during the Vijayanagara period.
+Part of these structures is constructed within the fort, built during the Vijayanagara period.

 Moolavar : Sri Yoganandheshwara

-Even though it was claimed that the temple was built by the Chozhas ( with a Bana period foundation ), the present sanctum and the mandapam seem to be built by the Ganga dynasty, during the 13th to 14th century or even the possibility of Vijayanagara period.
-The outer wall has the Marathi inscriptions, belonging to Sambhaji ( Chhatrapati Shivaji’s son ).
+Even though it was claimed that the temple was built by the Chozhas (with a Bana period foundation), the present sanctum and the mandapam seem to be built by the Ganga dynasty, during the 13th to 14th century or even the Maratha period.
+The outer wall has the Marathi inscriptions, belonging to Sambhaji (Chhatrapati Shivaji’s son).

 Marathi inscription